-The Surplus Food Network is an alliance of organisations tackling food waste by working with suppliers to distribute surplus to people in need in Brighton & Hove.
+The Surplus Food Network is an alliance of organisations tackling food waste by working with suppliers to distribute surplus to people in need in Brighton, Hove and surrounding areas.

 A number of organisations currently do fantastic work by intercepting and redistributing surplus food to community projects and food banks.
 The Network aims to strengthen the links between these projects so that they can better share resources, build resilience and financial sustainability, and have a stronger voice together to advocate for policies to tackle food waste and social inequality.